Podiatry Billing Services in New Jersey

 The most frequent podiatry denials we see from NJ payers include medicare does not cover routine foot care (nail trimming, callus removal) unless a qualifying systemic condition and class finding are documented, medicare requires an annual lops (loss of protective sensation) certification and a prescribing physician's statement for diabetic foot care coverage, custom orthotics require specific l-codes (l3000-l3649) with documentation of medical necessity, casting/scanning records, and proof of custom fabrication.
 Our team catches these before submission by applying both podiatry coding expertise and NJ payer-specific rules to every claim.

-NJ FamilyCare routes podiatry patients through 4 managed care plans: Amerigroup, WellCare, Aetna Better Health, United.
+NJ FamilyCare routes podiatry patients through 5 managed care plans: Horizon NJ Health (Horizon BCBS), Aetna Better Health of New Jersey, Fidelis Care (formerly WellCare), UnitedHealthcare Community Plan, Wellpoint New Jersey (formerly Amerigroup).
 Each MCO has its own podiatry authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your podiatry practice gets paid correctly.

 Most NJ podiatry practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your podiatry workflows, and start submitting claims to Horizon Blue Cross Blue Shield, NJ FamilyCare, Medicare, and all your NJ payers with no downtime.
+We connect to your EHR, learn your podiatry workflows, and start submitting claims to Horizon Blue Cross Blue Shield of New Jersey, NJ FamilyCare, Medicare, and all your NJ payers with no downtime.

 Fix Your New Jersey Podiatry Billing